gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/README.md

 ### ecom - item_list & promotion - Lookup - Events - LT
 The purpose of this Variable is to give you full control over when to read data from your Secondary Data Source (ex.
 Firestore), and when to use data from your GA4 Ecommerce implementation.

 Ideally your setup should be as shown in the image below.
-But, if you are using Firestore and want to limit number of Firestore Reads to save some money, you can remove some of the Events from this Lookup Table.
-Data from the implementation will be used for all Ecommerce Events that isn’t listed in this Lookup Table.
+But, if you are using Firestore and want to limit number of Firestore Reads to save some money, you can remove some of the Events from this Lookup Table.Data from the implementation will be used for all Ecommerce Events that isn’t listed in this Lookup Table.

+**The following Events are necessary:** purchase, begin_checkout & add_to_cart.

 ![ecom - item_list & promotion - Lookup - Events - LT](https://github.com/gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/blob/main/images/ecom-item_list-and-promotion-Lookup-Events-LT.png)